Reddam House: History

 Reddam House started as a Years 7 to 11 school in 2001 at the current Bondi campus.
 The school grew quickly and a new campus at Woollahra, near Bondi Junction railway station, was opened in 2003.
-The new Woollahra Ccmpus enabled the opening of the Reddam House Primary School (Years K to 6) and the restructuring of the High School into a High School (Woollahra) and a Senior School (Bondi).
+The new Woollahra Campus enabled the opening of the Reddam House Primary School (Years K to 6) and the restructuring of the High School into a High School (Woollahra) and a Senior School (Bondi).
 The Woollahra campus is also home to the Early Learning School, accepting children from one year of age.

 Facilities

 The Reddam House Bondi campus hosts Years 10, 11 and 12.
-The Woollahra Campus hosts pre-school to Year 9.
+The Woollahra Campus hosts preschool to Year 9.

 Reddam also has brother schools started by members of the Crawford family.
 In Cape Town, South Africa Reddam Atlantic Seaboard and Reddam Constantia were started by Sheena Crawford-Kempster.
 In Johannesburg, South Africa Reddam, Bedfordview (Main Campus and BCC Campus) were started by Robert Crawford and Dalene Quayle.